Keftark/c-Colors/readme.md

 The parameters are:

 - `std::string msg`: The message to display.
-- `Mode mode` (optional): To set the colors on the foreground or background.
+- `Mode mode` (optional): To set the colors on the `foreground` or `background`.
 Without this parameter, it will change the foreground color.
 - `int count` The amount of colors to be calculated.
 - `...` The colors (ex: `Colors::Red`).